jocafamaka/nagmapReborn/README.md

 Remaining credits
 =====
-This application was originally developed by Marcel Hecko (https://github.com/hecko).
+This application was originally developed by [Marcel Hecko](https://github.com/hecko).